rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 We can also direct pytest to run the tests in a specific .py file.
-E.g. executing:
+For example, executing:

 ```shell
 pytest tests/test_basic_functions.py